Love blossoms between Ukrainian, Russian ‘enemies’

 “We talk about the war sometimes but we don’t have any problems between each other,” said Kurochkin.
 “With other people, of course (we have), because there are a lot of people, there are a lot of points of view, so it is impossible to handle them all.”

-For Vyhivska, the biggest concern has been how she’ll be perceived by fellow Ukrainians because of her relationship, even through own family has no objections at all.
+For Vyhivska, the biggest concern has been how she’ll be perceived by fellow Ukrainians because of her relationship, even though own family has no objections at all.

 “What happens next?
 We’ll see,” she said.
 “We don’t know what happens tomorrow, there is danger even of nuclear war, they are frightening us with that now.
 I can’t look too far ahead.”